aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/object.md

 ## Function `burn`

-Forcefully transfer an unwanted object to BURN_ADDRESS, ignoring whether ungated_transfer is allowed.
-This only works for objects directly owned and for simplicity does not apply to indirectly owned objects.
-Original owners can reclaim burnt objects any time in the future by calling unburn.
+Forcefully transfer an unwanted object to BURN_ADDRESS, ignoring whether ungated_transfer is allowed.<br/> This only works for objects directly owned and for simplicity does not apply to indirectly owned objects.<br/> Original owners can reclaim burnt objects any time in the future by calling unburn.

 <pre><code>public entry fun burn&lt;T: key&gt;(owner: &amp;signer, object: object::Object&lt;T&gt;)<br/></code></pre>